CleverCloud/documentation/content/doc/addons/redis.md

 The version currently installed by the add-on is : Redis 7.0.11

-## Administration with Redsmin

-Each Redis add-on provides a [Redsmin](https://www.redsmin.com) dashboard, which allows you to query and monitor your redis database activity.

 {{< readfile file="db-backup.md" >}}

 A backup is a `tar.gz` archive containing both the `.rdb` and `.aof` files.
 You can extract this archive and run `redis-server` in the extracted folder to access data.